Sinking of USS Corry Survivors' D-Day Accounts Utah Beach Maps/Reports/Targets D-Day Battle Reports Corry Flag Poem

 [Still image from D-Day newsreel - NARA ref #: 111 ADC 01319]

-Settled wreckage of USS Corry June 6, 1944.
+Settled wreckage of USS Corry.

 [National Archives film footage shot from PT-507

-*** View D-Day Film Footage of USS Corry
+*** View D-Day Film Footage of USS Corry on the Front Lines

-and Listen to Edward R. Murrow Interview ***
+and Listen to Edward R. Murrow Radio Interview

-BELOW: WATCH 9-MINUTE VIDEO INCLUDING USS CORRY D-DAY COMBAT FOOTAGE, NARRATED NEWSREEL, AND JUNE 9, 1944 EDWARD R. MURROW CBS RADIO INTERVIEW OF USS CORRY COMMANDING OFFICER GEORGE DEWEY HOFFMAN ON THE SINKING OF THE CORRY BY GERMAN SHORE BATTERY FIRE. (video on youtube.com)
+BELOW: WATCH 9-MINUTE VIDEO INCLUDING USS CORRY D-DAY COMBAT FOOTAGE, NARRATED NEWSREEL, AND JUNE 9, 1944 EDWARD R. MURROW CBS RADIO INTERVIEW OF USS CORRY COMMANDING OFFICER GEORGE DEWEY HOFFMAN ON THE SINKING OF THE CORRY BY GERMAN HEAVY SHORE BATTERY FIRE. (video on youtube.com)

 Broadcast Journalism